nextgis/docs_ngcom/source/styles.rst

 #.
 Open the Properties page of :ref:`Raster layer <ngcom_raster_layer>` for which you want to create a style;
 #.
 Select :menuselection:`Create resource --> Raster style` on the right side of the Web GIS :ref:`admin console <ngw_admin_interface>`;
 #.
-In the opened dialog, go to :guilabel:`Resource` tab and type a name for the new style in the field :guilabel:`Display name`;
-#.
 Press :guilabel:`Create` button.
 If Style is created successfully, you'll see its name in :guilabel:`Child resources` pane of the relevant Raster layer.

 .. note::